Raster Operations

 Calculate a summary for pixels with the same location across layers.

-For other function, you need to use app()
+For other function, you need to use app().

 Global summaries are calculated across all pixels of a layer.

-you can use global(<raster>, <function>)
+In terra you can use global(<raster>, <function>).

 Zonal statistics summarize the values of a raster using categories from another raster or geometry.

-is the raster with the values to summarize and <y>
+In terra, you can use zonal(<x>, <y>), where <x> is the raster with the values to summarize and <y> the raster/geometry specifying the zones.

 landcover <- rast("data/landcover_4326-2015.tif")